Reducing Recurrent Competitive Epidemics via Dynamic Resource Allocation: Conclusion

 \section{Conclusion}

-In this paper we discussed a general form of recurrent two-states continuous-time Markov process that allows both non-linear node transition functions and competition among the two states.
-We then proposed the \emph{Generalized LRIE} (\methodinitials) strategy to suppress the diffusion of the undesired state.
-Experiments showed that \methodinitials is well-adapted to the considered setting of competitive spreading, and makes better use of the resources available by targeting the most critical infected nodes compared to competitors from literature.
-Future work could generalize to more competing epidemic states and the incorporation of factors related to the network structure in the node scores.
+In this paper we discussed a general form of recurrent two-state continuous-time Markov process that allows nonlinear node transition functions and competition among the two states that can be both diffusive.
+This scenario is relevant for a variety of social contagion phenomena where two opposed behaviors spread through a social network.
+We then proposed the \emph{\methodname} (\methodinitials) algorithm which determines a greedy strategy to suppress the diffusion of the undesired state and promote the preferred one.

+Synthetic experiments showed that, compared to competitors from related literature, \methodinitials is well-adapted to the considered setting of competitive spreading, and makes better useof the resources available by targeting the infected nodes that are most critical for the reduction of the contagion.
+Finally, we illustrated the effectiveness of \methodinitials in a context of a small well-monitored environment, specifically, vaping prevention in a high school social network.
+Comparing \methodinitials with strategies that are established in real campaigns, we aimed at providing evidence on the importance of tailored interventions that account for more complex diffusion dynamics.
+Additionally, the multi-parameter exploration offers actionable insights for administrators who must balance intervention effectiveness with resource constraints and practical feasibility.

+Future work could study more complex interaction among the epidemic states (\eg non-exclusivity between strains), and the estimation of the diffusion functions from real data that would facilitate the application of \methodinitials in practical scenarios.